 2.8 Given that a TOC’s profitability is much more readily determined at the rail service level than at the (passenger) traffic flow level, discount criteria have been developed by reference to rail services, in order to identify the likelihood that a service would not proceed in the absence of a discount.
-However, in doing so, HS1 Ltd will be mindful of ensuring that competition between TOCs in specific markets is not distorted.
+However, in doing so, LSPH will be mindful of ensuring that competition between TOCs in specific markets is not distorted.

 Principle 4: Discounts should not prevent best use being made of HS1 capacity.